frictionlessdata/frictionless-py/docs/extracting-data.md

     pprint(table.read_rows())
 ```

-It accepts a pair containing a list of integers indicating a multiline header row numbers and a string indicating a joiner for a concatenate operation:
+It accepts a pair containing in the first position a list of integers indicating row numbers of a multiline header and in the second position a string indicating a joiner for a concatenate operation:

 ```python
 from frictionless import Table